ShardMC/arte/README-modrinth.md

 ## Usage

 Put your resource pack source (not zipped) in the `arte/resourcepack/` folder and run `/arte reload`.
-> [!NOTE]
-> Arte folder can be different depending on your server!
+> Note: Arte folder can be different depending on your server!
 If you use Fabric or Quilt, it's folder will be in server's folder.
-> If you use Spigot, then arte's folder will be located in `plugins/arte/`
+> If you use Spigot, then arte's folder will be located in `plugins/arte/`.

 _For more examples, please refer to the [Documentation](https://thegridsmp.github.io/projects/)._